 The SLC's Adults with Incapacity project involved looking at the 2000 Act in the context of deprivation of liberty.
-The SLC published a report in 2014 (including a draft Bill) 16 and, in its initial response to that report in 2015, 17 the Scottish Government committed to consulting on that report.
+The SLC published a report in 2014 (including a draft Bill) and, in its initial response in 2015, the Scottish Government committed to consulting on that report.